kubernetes/committee-security-response/src-oncall.md

-# Product Security Committee Oncall
+# Security Response Committee Oncall

-PSC Oncall is a business-hours only oncall.
+SRC Oncall is a business-hours only oncall.
 That means you are not expected to respond to issues outside of your normal daily working hours or on weekends or holidays.
 If you are taking vacation or will be unable to perform your oncall duties, please swap oncalls or find coverage for that week.
 See [managing oncall